TIPS: Holiday fire safety do's and don'ts

-MENLO PARK, Calif. --Menlo Park Firefighters demonstrated the do's and don'ts of holiday fire safety on Thursday.
+MENLO PARK, Calif. --Firefighters in Menlo Park, California demonstrated the do's and don'ts of holiday fire safety on Thursday.
 Like how a frozen turkey can start a disastrous grease fire and the explosive result of mixing burning oil and water.

 A very dramatic demo of danger of deep fat frying turkey when oil is overheated. @menlofire firefighters also show why you should not use water to extinguish the fire.
 They show flareup of just one cup of water. #abc7now pic.twitter.com/rlkCSl073l— David Louie (@abc7david) December 20, 2018